Physics-Aware Neural Operators for Direct Inversion in 3D Photoacoustic Tomography: Materials and Methods

-\bmhead{Physics-aware learning} Purely data-driven supervision is prone to “hallucinating’’ anatomically plausible but acoustically infeasible structures.
+Purely data-driven supervision is prone to “hallucinating’’ anatomically plausible but acoustically infeasible structures.
 To constrain \method\ we therefore augment the voxel-wise loss by an \emph{explicit} enforcement of the governing wave equation,